Drudkh: History

-Drudkh has released eleven albums, two EPs, four splits, one single, and two compilations of material from the band's early splits and EPs.
-Their early releases were released on CD through the English extreme metal record label Supernal Music, with the exception of the EP (which was a vinyl release), and, again with the exception of the EP, on vinyl through two Finnish black metal labels, Northern Heritage and Faustian Distribution.
-More recent releases have been through Season of Mist, which has also issued remastered versions of the band's earlier albums as digipaks.
+Drudkh has released eleven albums, two EPs, four splits, one single, and two compilations of early material.
+Except an EP, their early recordings were released on CD through English extreme metal record label Supernal Music, and on vinyl through Finnish black metal labels Northern Heritage and Faustian Distribution.
+Recent releases have been through Season of Mist, which also issued remastered versions of the band's earlier albums as digipaks.

 The band's first album, Forgotten Legends, was released on 18 August 2003.
-The album establishes the band's trademark epic sound.
-The album's three tracks and one outro span nearly forty minutes, with the longest track, "False Dawn", nearing the sixteen-minute mark.
+The album established the band's sound.
+The album's three tracks and outro span nearly forty minutes.
+The longest track, "False Dawn", nears sixteen minutes.
 Terrorizer included Forgotten Legends in its Top 40 Black Metal albums list.

 Autumn Aurora followed on 28 November 2004.
-While continuing its predecessor's general mood and atmosphere, it distinguishes itself by incorporating synthesizers and other such keyboard instruments.
-Autumn Aurora has frequently been cited as Drudkh's finest album, although some fans give the nod to the later Blood in Our Wells.
-This record had a strong critical success: for example, it was chosen as the best album of the year by Chronicles of Chaos web-zine.
+While continuing its predecessor's mood and atmosphere, it incorporated synthesizers and other keyboard instruments.
+This record was chosen as the best album of the year by Chronicles of Chaos webzine.

 After Autumn Aurora, Amorth (drums, keyboards) joined the band and replaced Yuriy.

-The Swan Road (Лебединий шлях), released on 14 March 2005, marked a departure in a number of ways.
-It was well-reviewed and is the first Drudkh album to have Ukrainian lyrics, all of which are adapted or taken directly from the work The Haidamakas (1841) by Taras Shevchenko, narrating about the Ukrainian anti-Polish uprising of 1768.
-Its CD booklet included prints of Shevchenko's notebooks, which many non-Ukrainian-speaking fans mistook for song lyrics.
-The addition of Shevchenko's poetry can also be said to have given Drudkh's music a more pronounced nationalistic leaning, a move continued on the next album.
+The Swan Road (Лебединий шлях) was released on 14 March 2005.
+It was well-reviewed, and is the first Drudkh album to have Ukrainian lyrics, adapted or taken from The Haidamakas (1841) by Taras Shevchenko, narrating the Ukrainian anti-Polish uprising of 1768.
+Its CD booklet included prints of Shevchenko's notebooks, which many non-Ukrainian-speaking fans mistook for lyrics.
+The addition of Shevchenko's poetry gave Drudkh a pronounced nationalistic leaning that continued on the next album.

 On 23 March 2006, Drudkh released Blood in Our Wells (Кров у наших криницях), once again through Supernal Music, in a deluxe edition (limited to 1000 hand-numbered copies) and a normal CD edition.
 On this album, poetry from four nineteenth- and twentieth-century Ukrainian poets (including Oleksandr Oles and Lina Kostenko) serves as lyrical material, and the album itself was dedicated to Stepan Bandera, leader of the Organization of Ukrainian Nationalists.
 Musically, the album adds progressive rock influences and increased use of traditional heavy metal soloing into the mix, while retaining the band's tradition of blending black metal and Ukrainian folk music.
 Because several tracks sample the Ukrainian poetic film Mamay (2003), the album has greater use of cinematic elements than its predecessors.
 It was Drudkh's first record to appear in the Terrorizer Top 40 year list, placing at number 35.